metabase/metabase/docs/troubleshooting-guide/data-permissions.md

 For example, if a person is a member of two groups — one which grants [Unrestricted][unrestricted] access to a database or table and another that grants [No self-service][no-self-service] access — that person will have full unrestricted access.

 Remember that everyone is a member of the **All Users** group.
-We recommend you revoke permissions from the **All users** group, and create new groups to selectively apply permissions to your data sources.
+We recommend you revoke permissions from the **All Users** group, and create new groups to selectively apply permissions to your data sources.

 ## A user group can view collections that contain restricted data